-I am a computer science graduate and future doctoral student with a particular interest in data science and machine learning, both in terms of fundamental aspects as well as real-world applications.
-I dabble as a software engineer on a variety of platforms: I have worked as a front-end, back-end, and Android developer in a professional context.
-You can find more detailed information about my skills and experience in my CV.
-There is also a short bio below.
+I am a computer scientist interested in data science and machine learning, both in terms of fundamental aspects as well as real-world applications.
+I also have experience as a professional software engineer on a variety of platforms: I have worked extensively with front-end, back-end, and mobile (Android) systems.
+There is a short bio below.
 I can be reached by email.

 PhD Student in Data Science, University College London and the Alan Turing Institute.

-I will be commencing my doctoral studies in September 2018, under the supervision of Mirco Musolesi.
-The focus on my research will be on leveraging machine learning and data science for quantifying, analysing and predicting human behaviour.
+I started my doctoral studies in September 2018, under the supervision of Mirco Musolesi.
+The focus of my research is on leveraging machine learning and data science for quantifying, analysing and predicting human behaviour.

 MSci Computer Science with an Industrial Year, University of Birmingham.